meefs/prvhash/README.md

 255 passes, at every moment.

-Note that while individual frame passes that produce "triangles" look seemingly chaotic, the sum of the frames produces a non-chaotic image, implying existence of a higher-order structure.
+Note that while individual frame passes that produce "triangles" look seemingly chaotic, the sum of the frames produces a structured image, implying existence of a higher-order structure, whether chaotic (in Chaos theory terms) or not.
+At the same time, Chaos theory forbids linear systems to be chaotic.

 If this imagery looks intelligent, in some way formulated, where's the formula?
 An inception of these results can be understood from this short essay: